readthedocs/ethicalads.io/content/posts/2022-scammers-impersonating-oss-devs.md

 The way these scams usually work is that a person will set up a site, request an ad publisher account, and then simulate fake traffic to the site and rake in the earnings.
-I'm sure folks working at Google have seen thousands of variations on this and they're probably pretty good at defending against it.

-## Our defenses

-Like most ad networks, we have a number of defenses to automatically try to detect and prevent this.
-While our code is open source, some of these defenses rely on configuration outside of our open source code.
-Just to talk to some of them:

-- We use both free and paid databases of blocklists belonging to known VPNs, data centers, and automated traffic hosts.
-- Our upstream CDN provider, Cloudflare, can block problematic clients, and we also use the threat score metric they provide.
-- We aggressively rate limit the ability to view and click ads.
-  Normal ad traffic doesn't come from just a few clients.
-- We do a number of other normal protections that ad networks do like use nonces to prevent ads being viewed multiple times and making sure the client requesting an ad makes sense.

-These defenses work very well at making sure we're counting real traffic for our advertisers and paying our publishers appropriately and fairly.
-We routinely hear from our advertisers that their own analytics shows *more traffic* coming from us than our reporting.
-That's not to say they're wrong and we're right but just that we may not be counting exactly the same thing.
-Analytics programs are interested in all non-bot traffic while we report only billable ad traffic.
+We have plenty of defenses to protect ourselves from these sorts of scams.

-Probably our biggest defense, however, is our relative size to the big networks.
+Probably our biggest defense is our relative size to the big networks.
 Unlike larger ad networks, we vet every single publisher site we onboard.
 We talk to every publisher, we only do a few at most in any given week, and the process isn't automated.
 A person from our team looks at our publisher sites both before and after paid ads are turned on to make sure everything looks good.
 This keeps both off-topic, non-developer sites as well as outright scams off our network.

 What we didn't expect was that we would get fake developer sites with fake backstories applying to join our network.

 ## Ad scammers are brazen